About the Inuit Art Society

 The actual location of these annual meetings is typically in an educational setting where Inuit art is featured.
 Locations have included museums such as the Eiteljorg in Indianapolis, IN, the Dennos in Traverse City, MI, the Cranbrook Institute of Science in Bloomfield Hills, MI, as well as the Allen Center of Northwestern University.

-Our 2023 meeting will be held in Brunswick, Maine, September 28 – October 1.
+Our 2023 meeting was held in Brunswick, Maine, September 28 – October 1.